adoptium/containers/README.md

 ### Diff Output at Docker Hub

 It can be useful to look at the diff output created by one of the Docker Hub GitHub Actions on the Pull Request.
+This output should not be read aas a traditional PR (since Docker Hub bots do move things around, so you may see what looks like odd deletions) but as a sanity check to make sure you see the platoforms/architectures that you expect.